CIT28/files/w5/cyberchasep2.md

 ## Problem 10: The Shortest Titles

 **Task:**
-List the id and title of the top 10 episodes with the shortest titles.
+List the id and title of the first 10 episodes when the list is sorted by title in reverse alphabetical order (Z to A).

 **Validation:**
 - **Columns:** 2 (`id`, `title`)